FusionAuth/fusionauth-site/site/_posts/2020-11-13-securing-flutter-oauth.md

 Then navigate to the "OAuth" tab and add in a redirect URI of `com.fusionauth.flutterdemo://login-callback`.
 We’ll use this redirect URL in our Flutter application later.
 Make sure the "Require authentication" checkbox is set to off.
 Since the Flutter application is a native app, it's not considered a "confidential client" and a client secret isn't safe.
 It could be found by decompiling the application.
 The library we will use implements another method of securing access: proof of key code exchange, or PKCE (often pronounced PKCE).

 Ensure that the authorization code grant is enabled as well.
-Note the value of the "Client Id"; we'll need that later in the configuration process.
+Add the value of `7e3637e8-723a-42d6-9d1d-5cb36128d6f1` into the `Id` field.
+If you don't provide one, it will be generated for you.
+The Id of the application is also the "Client Id"; we'll need that later in the configuration process.

 Then, we need to click "Save".
 When properly configured, the application details screen should look like this:

-pic TBD
+{% include _image.liquid src="/assets/img/blogs/securing-flutter-app/application-configuration.png" alt="Configuring the FusionAuth application." class="img-fluid" figure=false %}

 We need to make sure that we register our users to the new FusionAuth application.
 Doing so creates a relationship between a user and the newly created application as shown in the screenshot below:

-pic TBD
+{% include _image.liquid src="/assets/img/blogs/securing-flutter-app/user-registration.png" alt="Registering the user for the new application." class="img-fluid" figure=false %}

 If we want, we can add more users to the "Users" and register them to this application.
 But you can work through this tutorial with just one registered user.